 If you’ve worked through the list of URLs and confirmed that the only pages using URL parameters are those causing duplicate content issues, I’d suggest adding the above command to your website’s robots.txt file.

-The image below shows Halfords robot.txt file and we can see that none of the parameter URLs are blocked.
+The image below shows Halfords robot.txt file when we first looked at the issues.
+At this point none of the URL parameter were blocked.

 Using a faceted navigation can prove extremely useful for consumers looking for specific products within your website, but you need to ensure that any URLs generated as a result of filters being applied don’t hold back the performance of your original category pages in organic search results.

 While I have detailed three of the most common fixes for URL parameters, every website platform is a little different, and you should, therefore, take the time to assess each situation on a case by case basis before jumping in and implementing any of the solutions I’ve described.